Workers Compensation Board of Prince Edward Island

 Chair

 Jim MacPhee Jim MacPhee graduated with a Bachelor of Business Administration from the University of Prince Edward Island and received his chartered accountancy designation in 1973.
-Mr. MacPhee has had a long standing career as a Chartered Accountant since 1973 and brings valuable experience from serving on various Boards such as the Veteran Review and Appeal Board, Canada Revenue Agency Board of Management, Canada Revenue Agency Audit Committee and the Holland College Foundation.
-Mr. MacPhee is also a dedicated volunteer, serving on various community Boards such as the Chamber of Commerce, Red Cross and the Montague Curling Club.
+Jim has had a long-standing career as a Chartered Accountant since 1973 and brings valuable experience from serving on various Boards such as the Veterans Review and Appeal Board, Canada Revenue Agency Board of Management, Canada Revenue Agency Audit Committee and the Holland College Foundation.
+Jim is also a dedicated volunteer, serving on various community Boards such as the 2023 Canada Games, Chamber of Commerce, Red Cross and the Montague Curling Club.

 Worker Representatives

 Blair Weeks graduated from UPEI with a BA in Political Studies in 1987 and a Masters from Queens University in 1992.
 He began a career in public administration in 1989 with the PEI Department of Education and stayed there until 2005.
-In 2005, he served as the Staff Researcher with the Commission on PEIs Electoral Future, and later on as the Legislative Editor for the Province for 2 years.
-Blair also worked in positions at the Department of Social Services, Department of Health and Health PEI.
+Blair has also worked in positions at the Department of Social Services, Department of Health and Health PEI.
 In 2011, he became the Policy, Research and Education Analyst at the PEI Union of Public Sector Employees and retired in 2022.
-Blair is currently the President of the Charlottetown Curling Club and Rebuilding Committee.
+He is currently the President of the Charlottetown Curling Club and Rebuilding Committee.

 Valerie Robinson was an experienced employee of Health PEI and served on numerous committees for the PEI Society of Medical Laboratory Technologists, chairing numerous consecutive Convention Committees.
 At the National level, Valerie has served on the Board of Professional Development Committee to promote higher learning, education and continuous efforts for self-improvement.
 Valerie is currently a Trustee for the Public Service Group Insurance Plan (PGSIP) and has extensive experience in this capacity.